Temporary Skill Shortage 482 visa changes - 2024 | MJ Legal

 • Leave Australia.

-4. Proposed new ‘Skills in demand visa’ to replace the SC 482 visa
+4. Proposed new ‘Skills in demand visa’ to replace the TSS 482 visa

 In December 2023, the government introduced its strategy for Australia’s migration system.
 One of the key areas for reform identified by the report was to the 482 visa on the basis that this visa has many barriers to attracting highly skilled workers to Australia despite the labour shortages.
 This blog discusses the main changes that the Government aims to bring about to the 482 visa to improve labour force participation and facilitate the quick transition of temporary skilled visa holders to Australian permanent residents.